menu icon

 • "Don't Tread on Me" rattlesnake path running between upper and lower section of one of the play areas - great to run the kids ragged on or run toddler bikes down

-• For the little ones: situate yourself in the central circular planter area then there’s shade under the tree and a place to watch two of the three play areas at once for the smaller kids
+• For the little ones: situate yourself in the central circular planter area then there's shade under the oak tree and a place to watch two of the three play areas at once for the smaller kids.
+Kids like to make a lake out of the water at the sink/faucet for some good clean (well, dirty) fun.

 • For bigger kids (5+): series of walkways connected by bridges make it perfect for "tag" or "hide 'n seek"